The Toughest Reservations In Austin Right Now (And How To Get Them) guide image

 Verdict: Nobody speaks brunch in Austin like Paperboy.
 Expect to find excellent renditions of all the classics—BEC sandwiches, avocado toast, and hash—plus a light and refreshing cocktail list that pairs well with daylight hours.
 It’s not hard to see why everybody in East Austin is trying to get a table here on the weekends.

 How to get in: Getting a table at lunch on a weekday at Paperboy is easy.
 Getting a table during peak brunch hours on a Saturday or Sunday requires some combination of luck, crossed fingers, and intense planning.
-Reservations open up on the first of the month on a rolling two month basis.
+Reservations open up on the first of the month on a rolling two-month basis, so you can start planning about 60 days out.
 But if you’re willing to eat at 2pm, you can usually snag a table just a few weeks out.
 Spontaneous brunch?
-Paperboy accepts a limited number of walk-ins, but be prepared to wait an hour or two.
+They accept a limited number of walk-ins, but be prepared to wait an hour or two.

 How to get in: Reservations at Uchi open up one month in advance, and they tend to go fast.
 If you want to secure a prime time seat, you’ll want to be there right when reservations get released, but even the off-hour tables get snapped up about three weeks out.
 You can also show up right when Uchi opens and usually snag a seat at the bar (or sometimes even a table).
 The plus side to an early dinner is you’ll also have access to the excellent Happy Hour.
-Uchi also has a sister concept, Uchiko in Rosedale, with a very similar menu, where tables go about half as fast.
+Uchi also has two sister concepts—Uchiko in Rosedale, and Uchiba Downtown—both with very similar menus, and tables that go about half as fast.

 How to get in: A table at Jeffrey’s isn’t too difficult to get if you’re OK with dining early or late, but if you want to secure a prime time spot on a Friday or a Saturday night, you’ll want to plan a solid two months in advance when reservations get released.
 You can also usually grab a seat at the bar if you show up early, where you’ll also unlock access to the bar menu, which includes a very good pan-seared steak.